-- Internal telephone numbers for whole school, displayed under telephone, hydrotherapy pool extension number is 386 - Emergency call alarms situated in changing room 1 and 2 as detailed on plan
+- School mobile phones on poolside and hydro pool phone on wall by changing room 1 - Emergency call alarms situated in changing room 1 and 2 as detailed on plan

-Pool Rules
+6.1 Pool Rules

-- All users must shower before entering the pool - No entry until instructed to do so - Enter and exit the water by the steps, hoist or slide entry/exit guided by manual handling plan, risk assessment or directed by swimming teacher - No running on the pool side - No jumping or diving from the side into the pool - No acrobatics - No pushing or ducking - No pupils or staff permitted on sunken wall - Children who are incontinent should wear suitable protection - No outdoor shoes permitted in the changing rooms or on poolside unless overshoes are used. - No food is permitted in the pool area - Changing rooms and changing beds to be cleaned at the end of each swimming session.
+- All users must shower before entering the pool - No entry until instructed to do so - Enter and exit the water by the steps, hoist or slide entry/exit guided by manual handling plan, risk assessment or directed by session leader. - No running on the pool side - No jumping or diving from the side into the pool - No acrobatics - No pushing or ducking - No pupils or staff permitted on sunken wall - Children who are incontinent should wear suitable protection - No outdoor shoes permitted in the changing rooms or on poolside unless overshoes are used. - No food is permitted in the pool area - Changing rooms and changing beds to be cleaned at the end of each swimming session.